 The surname Bullington was first found in Lancashire at Billington, a township and district chapelry, in the parish, union, and Lower division of the hundred, of Blackburn.
 The town has been listed various spellings over the years: Billindon (1203); Billinton (1208); Bilingdon (1241) and later as Belyngton or Bilyngton.
 This area "is supposed to have been the scene of a battle that occurred between Wada, a Saxon duke, one of the murderers of Ethelred, and Ardulph, King of Northumbria, in the year 798, when the former was defeated."
 While the surname was primarily found in Lancashire, we must look of Staffordshire to find the first record, specifically Robert de Billington who was listed there in the Assize Rolls of 1203.
 William de Bilington was listed in the Lay Subsidy Rolls of Lancashire in 1332 as was Adam de Billington.
 In nearby Yorkshire, Johannes de Billyngton was listed in the Yorkshire Poll Tax Rolls of 1379.

-Important Dates for the Bullington family
+Early History of the Bullington family

 This web page shows only a small excerpt of our Bullington research.
 Another 68 words (5 lines of text) covering the years 1575, 1663, 1595, 1737, 1580 and 1630 are included under the topic Early Bullington History in all our PDF Extended History products and printed products wherever possible.